The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

+\begin{displayquote} \textit{I think, overall half the year to actually figure out what type of data they have. [...]
+At some point, they were like, ``yeah, we should have this data'', and then [after] multiple months, they realized, they don't have this data.
+They never collected it, and the whole project was kind of doomed to fail afterwards.} -- $P_{19}$ \end{displayquote}
-Throughout interviews, participants emphasized that poor data quality made it challenging to build reliable models that address the PO's needs, as $P_3$ said \textit{``there were a lot of accuracy challenges as well, primarily, because the data set was quite dirty"}. $P_3$ further noted that POs might not be willing to share their data due to its highly sensitive nature: \textit{``the challenge is that a lot of the data is sensitive. so you can't really share files with someone who's a 3rd party"}.
-This sentiment was echoed by $P_6$, who shared that they spent a year convincing the PO to share data by having students intern there, noting that even when data exists, accessing and organizing it can require significant time and in-person effort:

-\begin{displayquote} \textit{Where do we get the data from?
-It's a long fuse.
-I mean, I had to send a student, and they were not ready to share the data.
+Throughout interviews, participants emphasized that poor data quality made it challenging to build reliable models that address the PO's needs, as $P_3$ said \textit{``there were a lot of accuracy challenges as well, primarily, because the data set was quite dirty"}. $P_3$ further noted that POs might not be willing to share their data due to its highly sensitive nature: \textit{``the challenge is that a lot of the data is sensitive, so you can't really share files with someone who's a 3rd party"}.
+This sentiment was echoed by $P_6$, who shared that they spent a year convincing the PO to share data by having students intern there, noting that even when data exists, accessing and organizing it can require significant time and in-person effort: ``\textit{where do we get the data from?
+It's a long fuse. [...]
+I had to send a student, and they were not ready to share the data.
 So the 1st year was very hard.
-I had to literally send a student for an internship there.} -- $P_6$ \end{displayquote}
+I had to literally send a student for an internship there.}''

 In summary, the data collection pipeline is rarely straightforward in AI4SI.
-Before researchers can begin modeling a solution, they often spend months navigating institutional barriers, anonymization constraints, and data cleaning just to make data analysis possible.\\
+Before researchers can begin modeling a solution, they often spend months navigating institutional barriers and data cleaning just to make data analysis possible.

 \textit{4.4.3} $\>$ \textit{Scalability and Maintenance.} \\ 55\% of AI4SI projects receive less than \$250K in funding \cite{Bankhwal_2024}, so even with promising pilots or field deployments, scaling and long-term maintenance remain major challenges.
 Since majority of the projects are narrowly scoped in the initial phases, when prompted to extend beyond their original use case, these solutions can turn brittle.
-As $P_3$ mentioned:
+As $P_9$ mentioned:

-\begin{displayquote} \textit{You are building most of these solutions for a very niche, small scope.
-It's going to work for ``this city" or for ``these many kids", [...] but doesn't scale because your system is not built on a large enough data set.
-So when you try to scale it, it collapses.} -- $P_3$ \end{displayquote}